dualslash/The-FAIR-Handbook/README.md

 ## Acknowledgement

-This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/) and the [Jupyter Book Cookiecutter template](https://github.com/executablebooks/cookiecutter-jupyter-book).
+This project is created using the excellent open source [Jupyter Book Project](https://jupyterbook.org/) and the [Jupyter Book Template](https://github.com/executablebooks/cookiecutter-jupyter-book).

 ## Core Contributors